Principal Teaching Fellow

 Please use the above email address to suggest times for an appointment via phone, Skype or in person

 Phil is interested in the re-imagination of career development in the workplace, education and the wider community, and has pioneered a research-informed approach to this subject.
-His work focuses on career theory, learning theory, career education, narrative, and depth psychology.
+His work focuses on career theory, cultural and transformative learning theory, career education, holistic and depth coaching, career coaching, narrative theory, and depth psychology.
 Some illustrative publications and talks are shown below.

 Midttun, K. and McCash, P. (in press) Social justice and continuing professional development: a workshop for career development practitioners, in T. Hooley, R.G.
 Sultana and R. Thomsen (eds), Career guidance and the struggle for social justice in a neo-liberal world (volume two): possibilities and practices for social justice in career guidance, Abingdon: Routledge.